Home Log in Sign up Profile Log out

 San Marino

-Located entirely within Italy, the Republic of San Marino is a small independent state that has Italian as its official language.
+Located entirely within Italy, the Republic of San Marino is a small independent state with Italian as its official language.
 It shares many cultural ties with Italy, including the language.
-Residents speak Italian, but also use the local dialect, which is similar to the Emiliano-Romagnolo language, in their daily lives.
+Residents speak Italian, but also use the local dialect, similar to Emiliano-Romagnolo, in their daily lives.

 Vatican City